adityap02/GomokuAI/README.md

 - TensorFlow
 - sckit-learn

-##Dataset
+## Dataset

-Collected data for training a CNN from the Gomocup website.
-Utilized standard game data..
+Collected data for training the CNN from [Gomocup website](https://gomocup.org/results/gomocup-result-2021/).
+Utilized standard game data.

+## License
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

+## Contributing
+Contributions to improve this project are highly appreciated.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

+## License
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.